asmuth/clip/manual/download.md

 Download
 ========

-There are a number of ways to obtain the PlotFX sources:
+There are a number of ways to obtain the fviz sources:

 ### Source Code (Github)

-You can find the complete [source code on Github](http://github.com/plotfx/plotfx)
+You can find the complete [source code on Github](http://github.com/fviz/fviz)